Analysis: Should the Mariners add another starting pitcher via free agency? Who is the best fit?

 Age in 2021: 30

 Of note: Bauer is the premier starting pitcher on the free-agent market.
-In past years, he often stated he would only sign a one-year contract to give himself personal freedom to choose his situation.
-But coming off a year where he’ll likely win the NL Cy Young, he’s due for a major payday and has softened his stance on that.
+In past years, he often said he would only sign a one-year contract to give himself personal freedom to choose his situation.
+But coming off a year where he’ll likely win the NL Cy Young, he’s due for a major payday and has softened his stance.
 Yes, Bauer spends a large portion of his offseason at his home in Maple Valley and training at Driveline Baseball, but he’s also going to want out an opt-out clause in his contract and recently turned down a qualifying offer, meaning any team that signs him would lose a draft pick.
 Dipoto has made his distaste for opt-out clauses known and has never signed a player with a qualifying offer attached to him.
 Bauer has said he wants to pitch every fourth day while the Mariners want to use a six-man rotation.
 There is so much that comes with signing Bauer, including his maverick personality, that it seems unlikely.
 And yet, he is the type of talent that could change the direction of an organization’s pitching staff immediately.

 Taijuan Walker, RHP